Year 1

 Number skills will focus on strategies that the children can use to help them understand smaller numbers within 10, such as doubles and near doubles, odd and even numbers and understanding the number zero.

 As part of phonics, we will be continuing to learn and consolidate our Phase 5 digraphs whilst also learning alternative pronunciations before continuing to ‘grow the code’.
 As we did in the autumn term, in reading, the children will continue to develop their decoding, fluency and understanding of the phonetically decodable books we read in class whilst also sharing lovely stories, poems, nonfiction books and the books the children bring in from home - this has been so lovely!
-We will continue to talk about books and authors and encourage a love of reading.
+We will continue to talk about books and authors and encourage a love of reading and books.

-During English, we will use a range of texts including The Elves and the Shoemaker, Hansel and Gretel and George and the Dragon.
-The children will continue to consolidate their use of capital letters, full stops and finger spaces in their independent writing.
-We will have a really big push on handwriting this term so the children develop fluent and consistent handwriting.
+During English, we will use a range of texts including The Elves and the Shoemaker and Hansel and Gretel.
+The children will continue to consolidate their use of capital letters, full stops and finger spaces in their independent writing.The children will learn to write a recount of events, write about their favourite animals, narrative writing and performing poetry.
+We will have a really big push on handwriting this term.
+We will be there working on the children developing fluent and consistent handwriting.
 It’s so important that those basic skills are embedded in Year 1, ready for Year 2 and beyond!